 - Steps to Higher Credit Scores

-A payday loan is a short-term, high-interest loan intended for emergency purposes.
+A payday loan is a short-term, high-interest loan designed for emergency situations.

-A payday loan is also known by other names.
-It may be called a cash advance loan, deferred deposit loan, or post-dated check loan.
+This type of loan might also be called a cash advance loan, deferred deposit loan, or post-dated check loan.

+While payday loans may be good for a one-time emergency, they are not designed to cover ongoing expenses even if your money is limited.
 These types of loans can be obtained either in person or online.
-A borrower provides some personal and financial information requesting a loan for up to $1000 depending on the state and its laws.
+You just need to provide some personal and financial information, and you may be able to request a loan for up to $1,000 depending on the state and its laws.

 Payday loans give lenders access to borrowers’ checking accounts or require a post-dated check for the amount borrowed plus interest to be written to the lender.

-These loans are typically for two weeks and have an annual interest rate of as much as 400%.
+These loans are typically intended for two weeks and have an annual interest rate of up to 400%.

 It is essential to repay payday loans as soon as possible due to the extremely high interest rates.

-If a collection company threatens to arrest someone, then contacting an attorney is the best course of action.
+For payday loans, legal charges are usually for not responding to the lawsuit against you for debt collection.
+If a collection company does threaten to arrest you, then contacting an attorney is the best course of action.

 It is essential not to give any personal information to a caller saying they are collecting on a payday loan.
-Felons should contact local authorities immediately.
+In this instance, you should contact local authorities immediately.